u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/uom.rst

 Buy products in the Purchase UoM
 --------------------------------

-When creating a new request for quotation (RFQ) in the Purchase app, Odoo automatically uses the product's specified purchase unit of measure.
+When creating a new request for quotation (RFQ) in the Purchase app, Thrive Bureau ERP automatically uses the product's specified purchase unit of measure.
 However, if needed, the :guilabel:`UoM` can be manually edited on the RFQ.

 After the RFQ is confirmed into a purchase order (PO), click on the :guilabel:`Receipt` smart button at the top right corner of the PO.
-Odoo automatically converts the purchase unit of measure into the product's sales/inventory unit of measure, so the :guilabel:`Demand` column of the delivery receipt shows the converted quantity.
+Thrive Bureau ERP automatically converts the purchase unit of measure into the product's sales/inventory unit of measure, so the :guilabel:`Demand` column of the delivery receipt shows the converted quantity.